 If a player is dealt two or more cards of the same rank in a round, the pair may be split up to three times for a total of four hands.

-The player can return the original bet double (Double Down) and then receives only one more card in this case.
+The player can double the original bet (double down) and then receives only one more card in this case.

 Blackjack game play